-With delicious food, a storied history, and easy access to the Bavarian Alps (including access to the famous Neuschwanstein Castle), the capital of Bavaria makes the perfect jaunt into Germany.
+With delicious food, a storied history, and easy access to the Bavarian Alps (there are tons of great day trips from Munich, including to the famous Neuschwanstein Castle!), the capital of Bavaria makes the perfect place to kick off a Germany itinerary.

 Kraków is one of my favorite small cities in Europe, and is absolutely worth a detour into Poland!

-In addition to the stunning Wawel Castle, beautiful architecture, and competitive prices, Kraków is also the perfect jumping off point to visiting the insanely impressive Wieliczka Salt Mines (ever stepped inside an underground cathedral carved entirely out of salt?), and the incredibly sad, yet moving and important, Auschwitz-Birkenau Concentration Camp.
+In addition to the stunning Wawel Castle, beautiful architecture, and competitive prices, Kraków is also the perfect jumping-off point to visiting the insanely impressive Wieliczka Salt Mines (ever stepped inside an underground cathedral carved entirely out of salt?), and the incredibly sad, yet moving and important, Auschwitz Concentration Camp.